 One thing to consider if your system isn’t quite 20 years old and you’re debating replacement is how much you’re spending on fixing your current furnace.
 You can usually repair a heating system – replace a part here, fix a piece there – but at some point the cost of repairing your heating system will be greater than the cost of replacing it and at that point you really need to think about long-term spending.
 If you are having to repair your furnace on an annual basis, it’s probably time to look into replacement.

 If you aren’t sure about your heating equipment’s ability to get you through the freezing temperatures safe and cozy, give Air Engineers Service Experts a call and we’d be happy to visit your home and inspect your equipment and provide any options.
-Starting December 1st, Air Engineers Service Experts is providing discounts on qualifying home comfort systems so call us and ask about how much you can save!
+Starting December 1st, Air Engineers is providing discounts on qualifying home comfort systems so call us and ask about how much you can save!